zmitchell/annotation-abuse/README.md

             self._var = new_value
 ```

 In this example the getter, setter, and `__init__` are all constructed as ASTs, then compiled to functions, then bound to the class.
-I do not recommend this if you can avoid it :)
+I do not recommend this.

 ### Example 2 - Notify on Write
 The second example prints a notification to the terminal when writing to a variable that you've marked with a certain annotation.
 For example: